tubskns/ieccont2024/01-index.markdown

 permalink: /
 ---

-This workshop sets the goal of presenting the visionary papers and talks from research and practice in the evolution of the computing continuum encompassing IoT, edge and cloud.
+The workshop "Next steps in IoT-Edge-Cloud Continuum Evolution: Research and Practice", co-hosted with Euro-PAR 2024, sets the goal of presenting the visionary papers and talks from research and practice in the evolution of the computing continuum encompassing IoT, edge and cloud.
 From the challenges of system performance, management and ambitious vision towards a single MetaOS in the continuum, there is a broad set of topics to be addressed.
 This call invites for the technical presentations and interactive